 103. For a believer, what is the most radical reason to practice solidarity?
 The solidarity of Jesus.
 No one ever practiced greater solidarity than Jesus.
 Jesus was sent as the living sign of God’s solidarity with mankind, which cannot help itself.
 The Son of God not only declares his solidarity with all mankind; he even lays down his life for us.
 This definitive self-giving for the sake of others represents the highest possible love and solidarity and should become the standard for Christian action.

 Jesus gave us the perfect example of solidarity in the incarnation.
 He humbled himself to take our form.
 So we need to look at ourselves in humility and consider how we can help our brothers and sisters who are not offered equal resources.

 It is clear from Church teaching that we have a responsibility to do what we can to level the playing field.
 Structures in our society over a long period of time have resulted in discrimination and deep prejudice, resulting in advantages for the majority over the minority.
 It will take a long time to dismantle these racist structures, but every little thing we can do is good and pleasing to our loving Father.

-At this point, do a Privilege Walk.
+At this point in the lesson plan on racism, if time permits, do a Privilege Walk.